 Being emotional does not necessarily mean being unable to control your feelings.
 Even if you experience a wide range of various emotional states, you can regulate them the way you want.
-It’s especially important for those who are going through addiction recovery process.
+It’s especially important for those who are going through the addiction recovery process.
 People think that to stay sober and avoid cravings one needs to get rid of strong emotional reactions at all.
 But it’s not actually the best strategy in recovery from substance abuse.
 Sobriety can pose new challenges to an addict.
 One of the most common emotions experienced by people recovering from addiction is anger.
 Suppressed anger is especially dangerous as it can suddenly erupt and cause physical or psychological harm.
-Even buried ager affects people around you and destroy your relationships.
+Even buried ager affects people around you and destroys your relationships.
 Admitting negative feelings can be uncomfortable at first.
 But facing them helps you to work through your recovery process and prevent relapse in the future.
 Psychologists argue that it’s essential to learn how to take control over feelings instead of rejecting them.

 The changes that take place in the brain of a recovering addict may cause mood swings and emotional instability.
 It can be challenging to handle strong emotions, but for successful treatment at a free drug rehab (click here) a patient should be able to use self-regulation techniques that help to establish a healthy relationship with your feelings.